shoui520/shoui520.github.io/docs/monolingual.md

 Sites such as Jisho.org use the Japanese-English *bilingual* dictionary known as “JMdict (English)”.
 Jisho.org is not its own dictionary, it is only a portal that accesses JMdict.
 So keep that in mind.

 ### Why you should use a monolingual dictionary
 Monolingual dictionaries help you avoid making false associations with words from your native language (probably English) to Japanese.
 You may think, oh, what if I’m not even English?
 If you don’t use a monolingual dictionary, then you will make false associations anyway, no matter what your native language is.
 What if I’m German and I use the Wadoku (Japanese-German bilingual dictionary)?
-Same shit.
+Same thing.
 You will still have this problem.
 There is no language that can express Japanese better than Japanese itself.

 ### What exactly do you mean by “false associations”?
-Bilingual definitions, 90% of the time are very shit and vague, and do not capture the true feeling of the word.
+Bilingual definitions, 90% of the time are very vague, and do not capture the true feeling of the word.
 You may not think so, but I’ve been using monolingual dictionaries for a long time now and I can confirm bilingual definitions (especially those from the JMdict) do not capture the true feel of the word.
 Here’s an example:
 > 悔しい [くやしい]
 If you have been learning Japanese for a few months, you would know this word.
 And chances are you learned it using a bilingual dictionary.
 Let’s look at the bilingual definition.